rackerlabs/rackspace-how-to/content/cloud-servers/configure-vhosts-on-a-lamp-stack.md

 **Note:** Replace _yoursitename.com_ in the instructions below with your actual site or domain name.
 We recommend that you use the top-level domain such as .com, .net, and so on on one server.

-1. Navigate to move the **sites-available** folder by using the following command:
+1. Navigate to the **sites-available** folder by using the following command:

     `$ cd /etc/apache2/sites-available`